AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_FortiGate.rst

 2.Connect the transit VPC GW to FortiGate.
 Go to Transit Network -> Setup -> Connect to VGW/External Device.
 Select External Device and input the following parameters.
       a.
 BGP Local AS number: ASN of the transit VPC GW
       b.
-BGP Remote AS number: ASN of the Palo Alto
+BGP Remote AS number: ASN of the Fortinet Fortigate
       c.
 Remote Gateway IP Address: Fortinet Fortigate external interface's public IP
    |image2|